 A list of past announcements is on the news page.

-Note that I'm once again welcoming bug reports and fixing those bugs, so please use the "Report a bug" link in the top form when you see errors.
+Note that I welcome all bug reports and fix those bugs when I have time, so please use the "Report a bug" link in the top form when you see errors.
 This is especially true of bugs when using any new features.

 Of course, you must read the Legal Disclaimer before using this software.

 Here's a demo (username "free", password "speech"), that lets you browse in the domains jmarshall.com, slashdot.org, whatismyip.com, and prismnet.com.

 The original seed for this was a program I wrote for Rich Morin's article in the June 1996 issue of Unix Review.

 Here are older versions, but don't use them anymore.

 After installing CGIProxy on a server, visit the script's URL to start a browsing session.
 Once you've gotten a page through the proxy, everything it links to will automatically go through the proxy.
 You can bookmark pages you browse to, and your bookmarks will go through the proxy as they did the first time.

 Censorship is a controversial subject, and some governments and companies have rules about what information you should have access to.
 If you use my software to bypass rules that have been imposed on you, you assume all legal risks and responsibilities involved.
 I'm providing the software as a demonstration and teaching tool, and for when legitimate access is needed to non-accessible servers.
 I won't encourage you to break any rules, because I would get in trouble if I did.
 I can't prevent you from using this software in illegitimate ways, but I believe the value of it as a teaching tool is far too great to let a few miscreants ruin it for everybody.